stecanossa/FourierTiler/README.md

 5- Execute "python fouriertiler.py Input.txt" (the input.txt file is automatically loaded if not specified in the command).
 <br><br>

+## Tile images

+A "My Tilebox" folder with some example tile images is provided among the available files, as zipped file.
+Tiles can have any size, shape or content: the program automatically fixes size or shape mismatches automatically.
+Accepted formats are JPG, JPEG, PNG, BMP, and TIFF.

 #   Acknowledgements and Permissions